Menu

 • Do not use dates of last review as reviewed content may not have changed.

-• When the author and website name are the same, omit the Website Name element.
+• Website name: When the author and website name are the same, omit the Website Name element.

-• Use the webpage on a website format for articles from news websites such as Newshub, as they are not associated with daily or weekly newspapers.
+• News websites: Use the webpage on a website format for articles from news websites such as Scoop, as they are not associated with daily or weekly newspapers.
 Use the newspaper articles format for articles from newspaper websites such as The Press.

-• Include a retrieval date only if the contents of the page are designed to change over time and the page itself is not archived.
+• Retrieval date: Include a retrieval date only if the contents of the page are designed to change over time and the older versions of the page are not archived.

 Name of Group.
 (Year, Month Date).
 Title of webpage: Subtitle of webpage.
 Website Name.
 URL